lmullen/gender/cran-comments.md

-This is a patch release improving documentation and testing.
+This is a patch release to make this package compatible with the upcoming 1.0.0 release of dplyr.

 ## Testing environments

-Mac OS X 10.15.1:
+Mac OS X 10.15.4:
-- R version 3.6.1
+- R version 4.0.0

 Windows via R-Hub:
 - R-devel